 Senior editors tend to stay in the job for a long time, so vacancies at this level are limited.
 When vacancies do arise, they are often filled by internal candidates.

-Opportunities are better for editorial assistants, as turnover is higher.
+Opportunities are better for editorial assistants, as turnover is higher among them.

 Publishing diploma boosts chances of securing a job